 If you are looking for Things to do in Istanbul, I’m going to make a list of some of the best attractions in the city.

-Divided between two continents, Europe and Asia, Istanbul is the biggest city in Turkey and one of the largest and most populated in the world.
-Blending these two different cultures plus the strong religious influence and the historical importance, Istanbul (formerly Constantinople) is a fascinating city and has really interesting tourist attractions.
+Divided between two continents, Europe and Asia, Istanbul is one of the largest, biggest and most populated city in the world and one of the best places to visit in Turkey.
+Blending these two different cultures plus the strong religious influence and the historical importance, Istanbul, formerly Constantinople, is a fascinating city and has fascinating tourist attractions.

 I visited the city in August of 2014 and got very impressed with how huge and populated the city is and also with its main tourists points.
 However most of the Things to do in Istanbul are on the European side, you should also include the Asian side on your Istanbul itinerary to get a better idea of how diverse and cosmopolitan the city is.